Blockade of the Gaza Strip: June 2010 easing of the blockade

-International Response to Easing of Restrictions
+International response to easing of restrictions

 Tony Blair, who welcomed Israel's decision to ease the restrictions on behalf of the Quartet on the Middle East, said that the Quartet – the UN, US, EU, and Russia – would continue talks with Israel "to flesh out the principles".
 Suggesting that "items of ordinary daily life, including materials for the construction of homes, infrastructure and services as the UN have asked" should be allowed to enter Gaza, he stated that "the decision to allow foodstuffs and household items is a good start".
 A spokesperson for the Secretary-General of the United Nations declared that the Secretary-General would be encouraged that the Israeli government is reviewing its policy towards Gaza.
 He added that the United Nations would continue to seek a fundamental change in policy as agreed by the Quartet.
 Hamas spokesperson Sami Abu Zuhri said that Israel's decision would have been designed to "beautify" the blockade and mislead public opinion.

 A British Foreign Office spokesman said: "It is good that Israel is giving serious consideration to resolving these issues, [b]ut further work is needed.
 We need to see the additional steps still to be announced."
 EU officials also said they were disappointed by the decision.
 German Minister of Economic Cooperation and Development Dirk Niebel said that the Israeli announcement was "not sufficient".
 During a visit to the country, Niebel intended to visit a sewage treatment plant being financed with German development aid, but was denied entry into the Gaza strip by Israel.
 He commented that the Israeli government sometimes would "not make it easy for its friends to explain why it behaves the way it does."
 A spokesperson for Israel's Foreign Ministry responded that Israel would have been obliged to allow any other European minister entry if it had allowed Niebel to visit the Gaza strip, thus conferring additional legitimacy to the Hamas government.

-Chris Gunness from UNRWA criticised Israel's move to ease the blockade as not being adequate, saying that "Even if the blockade is eased it remains illegal under international law as it is a collective form of punishment on a civilian population.
-Eighty percent of Gaza's population is aid-dependent.
-Allowing more aid in is perpetuating this dependency and not addressing the issue of self- sufficiency or the root causes of the crisis.
-What have not been addressed by the easing of the closure are the issues of exports as well as the limited number of crossings open to facilitate the flow of goods.
-Operation Cast Lead destroyed at least 60,000 homes and structures which need to be urgently repaired and rebuilt.
-The easing of the blockade is not addressing this adequately."